How Technology Is Changing Fashion

 Organic cotton, which requires no chemical fertilizer, pesticide, or herbicide to produce, is ideal for kids and anyone with allergies or sensitive skin and is also great for the environment.
 India currently produces over fifty percent of all organically grown cotton.
 Unfortunately, organically grown cotton accounts for only about 1% of all cotton grown on the planet.
 The fashion industry is helping to change that.

 Ten years ago, organic cotton clothing was still a niche market.
 Now huge companies like Nike and Walmart include organic cotton products in their signature lines.
 Organic cotton has become so popular in the fashion industry that there is often not enough to satisfy the huge demand.

-Fashion industry leaders now showcase other sustainable fabrics too like hemp and bamboo-based textiles on runways across the world and are actively developing new alternatives to petroleum and animal-based textiles, toxic dyes, and otherwise ethically problematic or environmentally unsound materials.
+Fashion industry leaders now showcase other sustainable fabrics like hemp and bamboo-based textiles on runways across the world and are actively developing new alternatives to petroleum, animal-based textiles, toxic dyes, and otherwise ethically problematic or environmentally unsound materials.

 More Fashionable Materials

 - QMilch: German designer and former microbiology student Anke Domaske uses waste milk to make the new fabric produced from fibers of casein.
 Qmilch ( the name combines the German words for quality and milk) is silky, odorless, affordable, and washable.
 Qmilch uses half a gallon of water to make 2 pounds of fabric.
 In comparison, making 2 pounds of cotton fabric requires about 3000 gallons of water.